adnanebnz/nestjs-microservices/README.md

 docker-compose up -d
 ```

-This will start MongoDB, PostgreSQL, Redis, and RabbitMQ services.
+This will start MongoDB, PostgreSQL, and Redis services as defined in the docker-compose.yml file.

 ## 🚀 Running the Services